 Dr. Swann is active within his community and was responsible for initiating the Healthy City Project in Calgary in 1987.
 He was also a part of developing the first pesticide-free park in Calgary in 1998, and has been involved in a number of anti-sanctions and anti-war movements from 1995 to 2004, which included three trips to Iraq.

 In 2004, Dr. Swann authored a chapter in the publication "Finding My Voice for Peace" (from Canada and the New American Empire, ed.
 George Melnyk).
 Dr. Swann was also honoured with the Gold Star Teaching Award by the Faculty of Medicine at the University of Calgary in both 1999 and 2003.

-Dr. Swann and his wife, Laureen, have three children and ten grandchildren.
-During his free time he enjoys peace and justice work, music and singing, jogging, woodworking, and writing.
+Dr. Swann and his wife, Laureen, have three children and eleven grandchildren.
+During his free time he enjoys peace and justice work, music, jogging, woodworking, and writing.